nextstrain/nextclade/packages/nextclade_cli/README.md

 #### 🤏 Download manually

-You can download Nextalign executables on Github Releases page:
+You can download Nextclade executables on Github Releases page:

 https://github.com/nextstrain/nextclade/releases

 > ⚠️ Note that macOS executables are not currently signed with a developer certificate.
 Recent versions of macOS might refuse to run it.
-Before invoking Nextalign on command line, follow these steps to add Nextalign to the exclude list:
+Before invoking Nextclade on command line, follow these steps to add Nextclade to the exclude list:
 > <a target="_blank" rel="noopener noreferrer" href="https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac">
 macOS User Guide: Open a Mac app from an unidentified developer</a>, or, if this does not work, check <a target="_blank" rel="noopener noreferrer" href="https://support.apple.com/en-us/HT202491">
 Security settings</a>.

 #### 🖥️ Download from command line

-The following commands can be used to download nextalign from command line, from shell scripts and inside dockerfiles (click to expand):
+The following commands can be used to download nextclade from command line, from shell scripts and inside dockerfiles (click to expand):

 <p>
 <details>